-In addition, through its CoreCivic Properties segment, as of December 31, 2021, the Company owned \$193.3 million in property and equipment at 10 properties for lease to third parties and used by government agencies under operating and finance leases that expire over varying dates through 2040, some of which contain renewal options.
+In addition, through its CoreCivic Properties segment, as of December 31, 2022, the Company owned \$198.3 million in property and equipment at 8 properties leased to government agencies under operating and finance leases that expire over varying dates through 2040, some of which contain renewal options.
 In accordance with ASC 842, minimum lease revenue is recognized on a straight-line basis over the term of the related lease.
 Lease incentives are recognized as a reduction to lease revenue on a straight-line basis over the term of the related lease.
 Lease revenue associated with expense reimbursements from tenants is recognized in the period that the related expenses are incurred based upon the tenant lease provision.
 See Note 6 for further discussion regarding a 20-year lease agreement with the Kansas Department of Corrections ("KDOC").
-Future undiscounted cash flows to be received from third-party lessees as of December 31, 2021 for the Company's operating and finance leases are as follows (in thousands):
+Future undiscounted cash flows to be received from third-party lessees as of December 31, 2022 for the Company's operating and finance leases are as follows (in thousands):